-Can I vote in person before Election Day?
+Can I vote in person before the runoff election?

 Yes.
-Early voting runs in Fulton County Oct.
-12-29, Monday through Sunday, 9 a.m. to 6 p.m.
-Unlike Election Day, when you need to go to your precinct’s polling place, during early voting you can go to any location in your county.
+Early voting in Fulton County will run from Nov.
+17 through Nov.
+24, from 9 a.m. to 6 p.m.
+Unlike Election Day, when you need to go to your precinct’s polling place, during early voting you can go to any early voting location in the county.

-Information about early voting locations will appear on the My Voter Page, the Fulton County election office website and the DeKalb County election office website.
-You can also find them on the Georgia secretary of state’s website.
+Information about early voting locations is available on the My Voter Page, the Fulton County election office website and the DeKalb County election office website.
+You can also find more information on the Georgia secretary of state’s website.